aindriu80/codevolution-nextjs-tailwindcss-app/README.md

 Consider Client-side, Server-side, API routes authentication

 User data - need to persist?
 Can use Github, Facebook etc, use a database for persistance

+Use next-auth package - can use GitHub etc to signin/out, client-side authentication with useSession hook, securing

+page client side with the getSession function. next-auth Provider much improves performance, reduces network calls &

+avoids page flicker when rendering.

+Server-side authentication with the getSession function in getServerSideProps

+Secure pages server side by redirecting from getServerSideProps

+getSession function can be used for authenticating API routes

+Possible to connect to MongoDB, Firebase to persist user data

+Callbacks let you customize the session object